pratik1105/oldwebsite2.0/_posts/2017-06-07-Not-Good-Enough.markdown

 "you are not good enough".

 Sure, the words wore masks,
-hoping they won't be identified.
+hoping they won't be identified
 But they so badly reeked of pain that
 it did not help, no matter how hard they tried.